lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 ## Uniforms

 One way of passing data to shaders are uniforms.
 In Vulkan, regular uniforms (not talking about samplers here) are just buffers that get exposed to the shaders through descriptors.
 In this case, we will be using to pass the projection matrix to shaders.
 Up to now, we have been using push constants to pass the projection matrix along with the model matrix.
 This is not very efficient, since we need to record those push constants every time we are recording the draw of a mesh.
 The projection matrix shall not change unless the window is resized.
 We can use uniforms for that while leaving the push constants for the model matrix.
 As in the case of textures, we first need to define the descriptor layout associated to the structure that will hold that matrix.
-We will create a new class named `UniformsDescriptorSetLayout` for that:
+We will create a new class named `MatrixDescriptorSetLayout` for that:

 ```java
 package org.vulkanb.eng.graph;